phiweger/nanotext/README.md

 ## Training

+If you're keen, you can [download the corpus](https://osf.io/pjf7m/) (6 GB unpacked) and train the embedding yourself (couple of hours, about 10 GB of RAM).
+Note that training is stochastic, and that the exact similarity values will differ slightly from the numbers below.

-Update: We are working on a new release of `nanotext` (r89), incorporating about 145k genomes from the [Genome Taxonomy Database (GTDB)](http://gtdb.ecogenomic.org/).
-The associated corpus and models are available from OSF, project ID `pjf7m` (see the [tutorial](https://github.com/phiweger/nanotext/blob/master/tutorial/tara.ipynb)).
+The currecnt release of `nanotext` (r89), incorporates about 145 thousand genomes with one billion domains from the [Genome Taxonomy Database (GTDB)](http://gtdb.ecogenomic.org/).
+The associated corpus and models are available from OSF.

 We provide a training and evaluation workflow.
 It assumes that for each set of hyperparameters you want to train, a corresponding config file is present is the workflow's `config/nanotext/` folder.